telerik/ajax-docs/testing-with-test-studio/overview.md

 * Generate Test Studio tests for nUnit, MbUnit, xUnit or MSUnit

-* Native support for testing controls from the Telerik UI for ASP.NET AJAX
+* Native support for testing controls from the Telerik® UI for ASP.NET Ajax

 * Standalone app for QAs that’s compatible with the Visual Studio plugin